redis/redis-vl-java/README.md

 ## Introduction

-RedisVL4J is a Java library for building AI-native applications on Redis, providing:
+RedisVL is a Java library for building AI-native applications on Redis, providing:

 - Vector similarity search
 - Hybrid queries combining vectors and metadata filters